-Ben Carson Defends Trump's Baltimore Comments And Compares City To Cancer Patient
+HUD Secretary Ben Carson Compares Baltimore To A Cancer Patient

-Housing and Urban Development Secretary Ben Carson made a visit to Baltimore Wednesday where he renewed his defense of President Trump's disparaging comments about the city, and reiterated his own critique of the city where he lived for more than three decades.
+Housing and Urban Development Secretary Ben Carson made a visit to Baltimore on Wednesday and renewed his defense of President Trump's disparaging comments about the city, and reiterated his own critique of the city where he lived for more than three decades.

 "There are good things in Baltimore.
-There are bad things in Baltimore," Carson told reporters near a recently-renovated, affordable housing development.
+There are bad things in Baltimore," Carson told reporters near a recently renovated affordable housing development.
 "But there are problems and we can't sweep them under the rug."

 Carson, who built a career as a widely-respected pediatric neurosurgeon at The Johns Hopkins Hospital in Baltimore, went on to liken the city's social and economic woes to someone afflicted with cancer.